frappe/erpnext/erpnext/docs/user/manual/en/human-resources/leave.md

 > Human Resources > Leaves and Holiday > Leave Block List > New Leave Block List

-Leave Block List is a list of dates in a year, on which employees cannot apply for leave.
+Leave Block List is a list of dates in a year, on which employees can not apply for leave.
 You can define a list of users who can approve Leave Application on blocked days, in case of urgency.
-You can also define whether the list will be applied on entire company or any specific departments.
+You can also define whether the list will applied on entire company or any specific departments.

 <img class="screenshot" alt="Leave Allocation Tool"
 	src="{{docs_base_url}}/assets/img/human-resources/leave-block-list.png">